Hyrules/VRSuspender/README.md

 # VRSuspender
-Suspend Process that interfere with SteamVR
+Suspend / Kill Process that interfere with SteamVR

 Work in progress.